 Gain real world experience

-Practical experience can help you develop and demonstrate skills and attributes to increase employability and set you apart.
+Practical experience can help you develop and demonstrate skills and attributes to increase employability and set yourself apart.

 - You can help other students with their studies by becoming a leader through the Peer Assisted Study Sessions (PASS) or Peer Academic Coach (PAC) programs.
 These and other paid positions for students are advertised on the Murdoch University current vacancies page.